This page is in development (dec 2020)

 When your child needs extra support, we want to find the best way forward as soon as possible.
-CAF is a way of working together, putting your family at the centre of decisions made about your child.
+The Common Assessment Framework (CAF) is a way of working together, putting your family at the centre of decisions made about your child.

 What is the CAF?

 The Common Assessment Framework (CAF) is a shared assessment and planning process for use across all children’s services.
-It aims to help the early identification of children and young people’s additional needs and provide a co-ordinated service through a Team Around the Child (TAC).
+It aims to help the early identification of children and young people’s additional needs and provide a co-ordinated service through a Team Around the Family (TAF).

 The CAF process consists of: